maickrau/GraphAligner/README.md

 # GraphAligner

 Seed-and-extend program for aligning long error-prone reads to genome graphs.
-For simple usage, see ["Running manually"](#running-manually) For using the snakemake file, see ["Running the snakemake pipeline"](#running-the-snakemake-pipeline).
-For a description of the bitvector algorithm, see https://www.biorxiv.org/content/early/2018/05/15/323063
+For simple usage, see ["Running manually"](#running-manually).
+For using the snakemake file, see ["Running the snakemake pipeline"](#running-the-snakemake-pipeline).
+For a description of the bitvector alignment extension algorithm, see https://www.biorxiv.org/content/early/2018/05/15/323063

 ### Installation